Thaodev23/horiseon/README.md

 ![The Horiseon webpage includes a navigation bar, a header image, and cards with text and images at the bottom of the page.](./assets/images/screenshot.png)

 Image: This image is a representation of business employee collaborating together.
+Link to image: https://thaodev23.github.io/horiseon/

 ## Collaborators